United Nations members resolve to end child marriage

 General Assembly resolutions are not legally binding, but can increase political pressure on countries.

-"This is a firm statement from the international community that child marriage will not be tolerated," Girls Before Brides, a global partnership of over 400 civil society organizations, said in a statement.
+"This is a firm statement from the international community that child marriage will not be tolerated," Girls Not Brides, a global partnership of over 400 civil society organizations, said in a statement.

+(Corrects name of organization in final paragraph to "Girls Not Brides" from "Girls Before Brides")

 (Reporting by Mirjam Donath.
 Editing by David Storey and Andre Grenon)